Indians have over ₹ 151 lakh crore invested in fixed deposit accounts.

 As the name suggests, a fixed deposit is a lump sum deposit that an investor (usually) makes with a bank for a specified period, usually ranging between one and three years.
 However, other organisations, such as the Indian Post Office, also have their own fixed deposit products that one can explore.

-In exchange for depositing your money, you are guaranteed a fixed interest rate that is usually paid at the end of the ‘tenure’ of the fixed deposit.
+In exchange for depositing your money, you are a fixed interest rate that is usually paid at the end of the ‘tenure’ of the fixed deposit.
 Both, the tenure and the interest rate are decided at the beginning when you open your fixed deposit account.

 In most cases, this interest rate ranges between 5% and 7%, with longer tenure investments attracting higher interest rates.
 Most organisations have special, slightly more attractive interest rates for senior citizens.